 Box b: Kind of Employer

-Unless you’re a non-profit or government entity, select “None apply”.
+Unless you’re a non-profit or government entity, select “None apply.”

 Boxes 1-18

 Enter the combined income and tax information from all the W-2s you’re including in this W-3 filing.
+These totals must match exactly with the sum of the amounts reported on all Forms W-2 being transmitted.
+Double check these numbers carefully, as discrepancies could trigger IRS notices.

-How to file a W-3?
+How to File a W-3

 W-2s and W-3s can be filed by mail or electronically.
 However, if you have 250 or more W-2 forms, you must electronically file both forms.

-- Upload wage files from your payroll or tax software
+- Upload wage files from your payroll or tax software.

-- You can use a fill-in W-3 form to submit up to 50 W-2 forms at a time
+- You can use a fill-in W-3 form to submit up to 50 W-2 forms at a time.

 If you decide to mail the forms, send them to the following address: